Smugstudios/firework-ng/design.md

-# Ui Design
+# firework-ng Design

-Firework-ng is the AngularJS version web interface for the Firework Micrologging Framework.
+Firework-ng is the AngularJS web interface for the Firework Micrologging Framework.

-All backend services (authentication, data persistance) are provided through APIs, making Firework-ng a 'bring your own backend' system to allow hosting on multiple operating systems and cloud providers.
+All backend services (authentication, data persistance) are provided through APIs, making Firework-ng a 'bring your own backend' system to allow hosting with Firework.com or on your own backend using Azure Mobile Services.

-If access from everywhere is paramount host the backend online, if security is most important host yourself behind the firewall.

 ## Timeline

-* List of timeline events.
+* Users can view a list of timeline items.
 * Default sort is descending date order.
   * User can sort by date, actor, action.
-* Total number of events shown.
+* The total number of items is shown.

 ## Login